smizell/profile-writer/README.md

 The goal of this library is to make it easier to write ALPS documents that can be distributed as a website, XML file, or JSON file.
 Instead of writing XML or JSON directly, write Markdown files and build those files when you're ready to distribute.

+Look at the [example directory](./example) to see how this might work.

 ## Usage

 ```sh